How to write tutorials that attract new players

 7. Monitor and iterate: collect metrics, user feedback, and perform content updates based on performance.

 Assign roles and deadlines for each step.
-Use templates for outlines and compliance checklists to reduce review cycles and ensure every tutorial is ready for measurement and promotion.
+Templates for outlines, screenshot requirements, CTA placement, and compliance checks can shorten review cycles and make every tutorial easier to evaluate after publication.

 Common mistakes to avoid